Small-JS/SmallJS/Compiler/Compiler.md

 ## Deployment

-Just copy the generated JS module files (".js") to the deployment location, including the Runtime.js that contains some low level support classes written in JS.
+Just copy the generated JS module files (\*.js) to the deployment location, including the Runtime.js that contains some low level support classes.
-Exclude files named Test*.js files to skip unit tests.
+Exclude files named Test\*.js files to skip unit tests or use the -t option to prevent their compilation.
-Also copy the source map files (*.map) files if you want to allow debugging.
+Also copy the generated source map files (\*.map) files and ST source files (\*.st)  if you want to allow ST level debugging.